Authentic German Stollen

 Scrape the vanilla bean and add to the bowl with the raisins.
 Zest the lemon and orange and add to the bowl with the raisins.

-In a large bowl, add the flour, zest, the roux, sponge dough.
+In a large bowl, add the flour, butter-sugar mixture, the roux and sponge dough.
 Knead together until combined.
 Now add the raisin-almond-zest-vanilla mixture and knead until combined.

 Shape Loaves